sgoldenlab/simba/docs/FAQ.md

   <summary>Show solutions!</summary>
 <br/><br/>

 Try to install `shapely` with "pip install shapely` or `conda install shapely` rather than "conda install -c conda-forge shapely".
 Then try to re-launch SimBA with `simba`.
+Also see [THIS GITHUB ISSUE](https://github.com/sgoldenlab/simba/issues/214)

 </details>